JanssenProject/home/development.md

 ##### MySQL

 Janssen uses persistance storage to hold configuration and transactional data.
-Janssen supports variety of persistance technologies including LDAP, RDBMS and cloud storage technologies.
+Janssen supports variety of persistance technologies including LDAP, RDBMS and cloud storage.
-For this guide, we are going to use MySQL relational database as persistance store.
+For this guide, we are going to use MySQL relational database as our persistance store.
 You can download and install MySQL from [here](https://www.mysql.com/downloads/)